its-tushar-bit/sonatype-firewall-extension/nexus-iq-server/src/main/filtered-resources/README.txt

 System Requirements
 ===================

-Nexus IQ Server requires a Java 8 runtime.
-OpenJDK 8 is supported.
-Prior to IQ Server release 55 (November 2018) Oracle Java 8 runtime update 45 as a minimum was supported.
+Since release 89 (April 2020), Nexus IQ Server supports Java 8 or Java 11 as a runtime.

-Internet Explorer 9+ or equivalent modern browsers from other vendors will be required for proper interaction with the web application.
+Internet Explorer 11+ or equivalent modern browsers from other vendors will be required for proper interaction with the web application.

 Running the Nexus IQ Server
 ===========================